HumanBrainProject/ebrains-neuromorphic-job-queue-api/docs/hbpCollaboratory.hbpCollaboratoryAutomator.Tasks.rst

 Copy files and folders to the destination collab storage.

-.. js:function:: storage(config, config.storage, config.collab)
+.. js:function:: storage(descriptor, descriptor.storage[, descriptor.collab], context[, context.collab])

-    :param object config: the task configuration
+    :param object descriptor: the task configuration
-    :param object config.storage: a object where keys are the file path in the new collab and value are the UUID of the entity to copy at this path.
+    :param object descriptor.storage: a object where keys are the file path in the new collab and value are the UUID of the entity to copy at this path.
+    :param object descriptor.collab: id of the collab
+    :param object context: the current task context
-    :param object config.collab: the collab in which entities will be copied
+    :param object context.collab: the collab in which entities will be copied
     :return object: created entities where keys are the same as provided in config.storage